 For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit SAGE’s Manuscript Submission Guidelines

 Figures supplied in colour will appear in colour online regardless of whether or not these illustrations are reproduced in colour in the printed version.
 For specifically requested colour reproduction in print, you will receive information regarding the costs from SAGE after receipt of your accepted article.

 Structural Health Monitoring does not currently accept supplemental files.

 Structural Health Monitoring adheres to the SAGE Vancouver reference style.
-Review the guidelines on SAGE Vancouver to ensure your manuscript conforms to this reference style.
+View the SAGE Vancouver guidelines to ensure your manuscript conforms to this reference style.

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.

 Structural Health Monitoring is hosted on SAGE Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
 Visit https://mc.manuscriptcentral.com/shmij to login and submit your article online.

 IMPORTANT: Please check whether you already have an account in the system before trying to create a new one.
 If you have reviewed or authored for the journal in the past year it is likely that you will have had an account created.
 For further guidance on submitting your manuscript online please visit ScholarOne Online Help.